 Essentially, finely segregate your customers into categories before integrating content and email marketing.
-Intelligent segmenting will ensure you offer hyper-personalized content to your audience.
-When your leads only receive the content they want, and not something that would go to spam, your engagement rates will shoot up.
+You can use email marketing software to segment your email list and personalize content for each segment.
+This will help you to ensure that your leads only receive the content they want and not something that would go to spam.

 A recent study revealed that segmented emails deliver 760% more revenue than non-segmented ones.
 Simply put, share incredibly relevant blog posts, articles, newsletters, and product promotions that resonate with your readers over email.